KimDongHyub/Advanced-System-Software-Design/Projects/project0/readme.md

-using g++ complier, make binary file named 'inverter' using this command. -> g++ DongHyubKim.cpp  -o inverter
+using g++ compiler, make binary file named 'inverter' using this command. -> g++ DongHyubKim.cpp  -o inverter

 run this code in terminal using command -> ./inverter inputs.txt